Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/README.md

 ## Speculation ##
-I think the phone case could be improved in several ways for better practicability:
+I think the phone holder could be improved in several ways for better practicability:

 1) When you're trying to put your phone in the case, you have to be really careful.
 If the case is made of a tough material, there's a chance that the phone screen might get scratched if you don't place it just right.